Linguistic marketplace

 On the standard linguistic market, standard languages usually enjoy more value due to the high overt prestige associated with them while on linguistic markets that value non-standard varieties, vernaculars can also enjoy a higher value.
 This concept has been proven to be useful in understanding other sociolinguistic concepts such as language variation and change and gender.

 Society at large is considered to be the macro-market for language application, however within society exist several micro-markets.
 Examples of micro-markets include families and peer groups.
 Values in micro-markets can vary significantly from the value in the macro-market for a particular variety.
 For example, many youth may use slang or other language that is particular to a peer group; in that micro-market, that language has a high-market value, however, in the macro-market of society this language value is much lower.

-Many researchers have attempted to create new index's to represent the economic parallel that exists within the field of linguistics.
+Many researchers have attempted to create new indices to represent the economic parallel that exists within the field of linguistics.
 David Sankoff and Suzanne Laberge developed an index to specifically measure how speakers' activity within the linguistic market is related to the speakers' knowledge or application of the legitimate speech for the market.